Absence0760/project-disag/README.md

 ## Keywords

-Daily flow nad monthly flow
+- Daily flow and monthly flow
-Disaggregation
+- Disaggregation
-Flow duration curve
+- Flow duration curve
-Exceedence curve (string of data without being linked to a date) 12 exceedence curves.
+- Exceedence curve (string of data without being linked to a date)
+- 12 exceedence curves.

 ## How to Use